marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/machine-dependent-options/x86-options.rst

   GFNI, VAES, WAITPKG, VPCLMULQDQ, AVX512BITALG, MOVDIRI, MOVDIR64B, AVX512BF16,
   ENQCMD, AVX512VPOPCNTDQ, AVX5124FMAPS, AVX512VNNI, AVX5124VNNIW, SERIALIZE,
   UINTR, HRESET, AMXTILE, AMXINT8, AMXBF16, KL, WIDEKL, AVXVNNI, AVX512FP16,
-  AVXIFMA, AVXVNNIINT8 or CLDEMOTE extended instruction sets.
+  AVXIFMA, AVXVNNIINT8, AVXNECONVERT, CMPCCXADD, AMX-FP16, PREFETCHI, RAOINT or CLDEMOTE extended instruction sets.
 Each has a corresponding :option:`-mno-` option to disable use of these instructions.

   These extensions are also available as built-in functions: see :ref:`x86-built-in-functions`, for details of the functions enabled and